scottopell/cs190lab5/README.md

     System.out.println( enlightenMe(URL) );
    ```

-24. We need to tell git that we have a version of LabTemplate.java that we like, so we will `add` LabTemplate.java, and then `commit` these changes.
+24. We need to tell git that we have a version of LabTemplate.java that we like, so please `add` LabTemplate.java.
+25. `commit` these changes.
   > For a commit that fixes merge conflicts, its common practice to use a message similar to "fixes merge conflicts on LabTemplate"

 25. Push these changes up to your remote repository (github) and verify that you can still compile and run LabTemplate.